-Like all councils and households, we are facing increasing costs just to maintain where we are, this includes the cost of consumables, contracted services, interest costs on loans, etc. This is reflected in the current inflation level of 5.2% in New Zealand.
-Some costs have increased much more than 5% such as roading for example.
+Like all councils and households, we are facing increasing costs just to maintain where we are.
+This includes the cost of consumables, contracted services, interest costs on loans, etc, and is reflected in the current inflation level of 5.2% in New Zealand.
+Some costs have increased much more than 5%, such as roading for example.

 We are faced with a number of challenges that we need to address.
 Your feedback will help us decide how to approach these over the next 10 years.
-We must consider the affordability in each case verses the best outcomes for our District.
+We must consider the affordability in each case versus the best outcomes for our District.
 Our preferred options indicate where we see this being achieved.

-Taking these preferred options into our draft LTP budget the rates revenue required for Year 1 is \$25.59M, which means the total rates revenue requirement will increase by 11.72% from current year.
+Taking these preferred options into our draft LTP budget the rates revenue required for Year 1 is \$25.59 million, which means the total rates revenue requirement will increase by 11.72% from current year.

-For Years 2 and 3 the revenue is \$27.58M and \$29.03M respectively which equates to a 7.73% and 5.28% increase to the total rates revenue requirement. (see graph on page x for the rating impact over 10 years).
+For Years 2 and 3 the revenue is \$27.58 million and \$29.03 million respectively which equates to a 7.73% and 5.28% increase to the total rates revenue requirement. (see graph on page 38 for the rating impact over 10 years).

-The increases are due to higher interest rates, and our increased spend in 3 waters and roading.
-We have proposed to introduce a differential on the district roading rate for forestry exotic properties to help cover roading damage costs caused by logging.
-The increase in the roading budget has taken the rate increase from 9.54% to 11.72% as it is part of our total rates requirement.
+The reasons for the increase in the rates requirement from the current year are summarised on page 38 and include our increased spend in 3 Waters and roading.
+We have proposed to introduce a differential on the District Roading Rate for forestry exotic properties to help cover roading damage costs caused by logging.
+The impact of this on the roading budget has taken the rate increase from 9.54% to 11.72% as it is part of our total rates requirement.

-Overall we forecast revenue for the 10 years of \$501M to deliver what we have put forward in this LTP.
+Overall we forecast revenue for the 10 years of \$501 million to deliver what we have put forward in this LTP.